jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

 1. Make sure your IoT device is running, You will see new soil moisture messages appearing in the Functions app.

 1. Stop and restart the Functions app.
-You will see that it won't process messages previous messages again, it will only process new messages.
+You will see that it won't process previous messages again, it will only process new messages.

 > 💁 VS Code also supports debugging your Functions.
 You can set break points by clicking on the border by the start of each line of code, or putting the cursor on a line of code and selecting *Run -> Toggle breakpoint*, or pressing `F9`.
 You can launch the debugger by selecting *Run -> Start debugging*, pressing `F5`, or selecting the *Run and debug* pane and selecting the **Start debugging** button.
 By doing this you can see the details of the events being processed.